systemware-corporation/whistler/content/about.md

 The name is a pun on Windows Whistler.
 I am not affiliated with Microsoft.

 You can commission my writing if you want!
-I'll put a link here eventually.
+Please see [here](https://whistler.page/comm).

 Discord: `wistlyr#6900`